 Between miles 3 and 5, the trail becomes much steeper and narrower with a few switchbacks and washed-out sections.
 You'll want to exercise extra caution in this section.

-From mile 5 onwards, the trail levels off and you'll pretty much be cruising to the top of the Gridley Trail (22W05)
+From mile 5 onwards, the trail levels off and you'll pretty much be cruising to the top of the Gridley Trail (22W05) for almost another mile.

 If you want some extra credit, you can climb to the top of Nordhoff Peak at 4,470 feet.
-Turn left at the top of Gridley (south-west) and ride for 1.3 miles along the doubletrack road to the Nordhoff tower, Nordhoff Ridge Road
+Turn left at the top of Gridley (south-west) and ride for 1.3 miles along the doubletrack road to the Nordhoff tower, Nordhoff Ridge Road.

 That's a good place to stop, admire the amazing views and just relax.

-You have two options for going back down: (1) down the Gridley Trail (22W05) or (2) down the Pratt Trail which is a mile west of Nordhoff tower if you're following the Nordhoff Ridge Road
+You have two options for going back down: (1) down the Gridley Trail (22W05) or (2) down the Pratt Trail which is a mile west of Nordhoff tower if you're following the Nordhoff Ridge Road.
+Both are great options!

-I chose Gridley this time, but you can see the video for Pratt Trail here
+I chose Gridley this time, but you can see the video for Pratt Trail here.

-You can watch portions of the Gridley Trail here
+You can watch portions of the Gridley Trail here.